tpelcm/ansible-magweg/README.md

     vagrant provision proxy
     vagrant reload proxy

+Note: many plays are executed on the proxy node.
+To speed up provision you can limit provision to a single play e.g. to limit plays to *reverse-proxy* play using `PLAY` environment variable as follows

+    PLAY=reverse-proxy vagrant provision proxy

 If there are issues in provision phase, you can disable the proxy server temporarily by disabling the proxy configuration in [proxy.yml](group_vars/all/proxy.yml).

     ---